The Best Air Purifiers of 2026

 Most other problem particles are much smaller.
 Pet dander and dust mite allergens are in the 10-micron and less range.
 Smoke and the aerosol droplets created when you cough and sneeze that spread bacteria and viruses are even smaller, at 1 micron or less.

-Most hairs are about 70 microns thick, so you can’t see most of the smaller particles.
+Most hairs are about 70 microns thick.
+This fact can help you visualize how small some of these particles are.
+You can’t see most of the smaller particles.
 To stop smoke, bacteria, and viruses, get a HEPA filter.

 Chemicals and VOCs can be major health concerns, we conducted lab tests to gather data on how each air purifier handled them.